bentomhall/nih-system/homebrewery/world/player-options.md

 You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.

 ### Foe Slayer
 At 20th level, you are particularly adept at finding the weak spots of your enemies.
 When you attack a target you've selected as your favored foe, you can spend 5 STA and choose to target a vital spot.
 Make the attack as normal.
 If the attack hits, it is a critical hit.
 On a natural 20, you score a critical hit and the damage done is the maximum possible damage for that attack, including all additional damage.
 A natural 1 is still an automatic miss.
-Once you use this ability against a particular foe, you cannot use it again against that creature.
+Once you use this ability against a particular foe, you cannot use it again against that creature for 24 hours.

 ## Bounty Hunter Archetypes
 The ideal of the bounty hunter has two classic expressions: the Manhunter and the Monster Slayer.